rsteve-dev/CSC_256_Team8/TDD Lab/TDD Lab Guide.md

 ### What is pytest?
 Pytest is a commonly used testing framework in Python, and is widely popular due to its comprehensive and user-friendly features.
 Pytest is very useful for creating simple and efficient tests that are easy to read, and streamlines the testing process through automatic detection of all test files and functions within a given project.
 Though based on Behavior-Driven Development (BDD) principles, pytest is very flexible and can be applied to other testing methodologies as well, and additionally supports unit, functional and integration testing levels.

+This lab will guide you through the process of using pytest to write and execute tests on a Flask-based bookstore web application.

 - - -

 ## Learning Resources